 But how to make use of these?
 I’ll show you how.

-- First, you need to make sure your USB hub is working and they keyboard is working.
+- First, you need to make sure your USB hub is working and the plugged in keyboard is working.
 You can try pressing F7 while rebooting to check.
 If it’s okay then go on to the next step.

 - Extract it in your PC.

 - Format your USB to fat32.
-Copy all the contents to your USB.
+Copy all the contents that you extracted to your USB.
 After completing the copying, we have taken all the files to the USB.

 - But we still need to make the USB bootable.
 (We can’t use Rufus because Rufus would have needed an ISO or img).